 Afghanistan signed the Convention on Cluster Munitions (CCM) on 3 December 2008, ratified it on 8 September 2011, and entered it into force on 1 March 2012.
-Following that all known CCM stockpiles have been destroyed during 2012-2014.
-The mine action programme of Afghanistan is committed to destroy any additional CM stockpiles as soon as identified, as some abandoned and limited number of CMs were identified as stockpiled and destroyed, during the EOD operations.
+Following that all known CCM stockpiles

 In March 2012, 21 CM hazards covering 7.6 Sq km area was known to be contaminated with CM throughout the country, it was the baseline and planned to be released/cleared up to Feb 2022.
 The programme with financial support from the international donors, managed to release 30 CM hazards covering 12.4 Sq km cleared and 0.25 Sq km area cancelled, and destroy 5,454 items of sub munitions between 2012 and 2020, as additional areas have been surveyed and recorded.